 The relevant drafting process, led by the Municipality, considers a review of current planning and implementation to the extent that changing circumstances demand (see Chapter 2) and in accordance with an assessment of municipal performance (see Chapter 8).
 The review also included extensive public participation and engagement with various stakeholders and was completed in accordance with the adopted Process Plan.
-In this regard, ward councillors and ward committees played key roles in channelling inputs from communities to the municipal administration.
-Public engagements were held in November and December 2022 and the IDP 2023/2024 is now made available for public comment.
-Another round of public meetings will be held in April or May 2023 to obtain the community's consent for the final version of the IDP 2023/24.
+In this regard, ward councillors and ward committees played key roles in channelling inputs from communities to the municipal administration and public engagements were held as part of the review process.